 – The lodge runs very good free wifi from the lounge area – but not the tents, which is perfect.
 You can treat your time there as a digital detox, with the option of checking in should you wish to.
 The perfect balance.

 – There is an ATM in Kasane to get some local Pula for gratuities and extras, which I recommend.
-It is standard practice to leave something for your guide and tracker, as well as for the general staff.
+It is standard practice to leave something for your guide and tracker and the general staff.

-– Wondering what to pack, comfortable walking shoes, a sun hat, sunglasses, sun block, cameras and binoculars, light, neutral coloured clothing, a swimming costume, and light rain jacket in Summer, adding a warm jackets / wind breaker and scarf in winter.
+– Wondering what to pack, comfortable walking shoes, a sun hat, sunglasses, sunblock, cameras and binoculars, light, neutral coloured clothing, a swimming costume, and light rain jacket in Summer, adding warm jackets/windbreaker and scarf in winter.
 I also recommend mosquito repellent, even though they do supply.
 Bear in mind that it can get really chilly on the game drives and water, in the winter months.

-– Camp Kuzuma closes annually during the wet season, from 1 December to 28 February.
+– Camp Kuzuma closes annually during the wet season.

 Camp Kuzuma and #FlyAirlink Contact Details.